CTRAPS: CTAP Client Impersonation and API Confusion on FIDO2: Background and System Model

-\textbf{User} The user owns an authenticator and a device running the client, e.g., a YubiKey and a laptop.
-He utilizes his authenticator to register FIDO2 credentials and authenticate to the associated relying party.
-To do so, he connects his authenticator to the client and provides \emph{UV} and \emph{UP}, if necessary.
-The user locally manages the authenticator via the client without connecting to a relying party.
-For example, he can check his discoverable credentials and change the authenticator's PIN.
+\textbf{User}.
+The user owns an authenticator and a device that runs the FIDO2 client, e.g., a YubiKey dongle and a laptop.
+They utilize their authenticator to register FIDO2 credentials and authenticate to the associated relying party.
+To do so, they connect their authenticator to the client and provide \emph{UV} and \emph{UP}, if necessary.
+The user manages the authenticator via the client, without connecting to a relying party.
+For example, they can check their discoverable credentials and change the authenticator's PIN.